OutSystems/docs-odc/src/eap/architecture/intro.md

 #### Platform data

-Service Studio and the Project Neo Portal connect to the Platform API Gateway, which handles all the requests to the Platform services.
-Each service creates one or more jobs for the cluster to process, which make calls to the databases and data stores through the Data Service service—think of this as a data access layer.
+Each Platform service make calls to the databases and data stores.

 The following table lists and describes the Platform databases and data stores.